Canoe vs Kayak: Which Should You Choose for Your Next Adventure?

 Recommended Next Steps

-- Take a lesson: Most outfitters offer half-day programs in both canoes and kayaks
+- Take a lesson: Most outfitters offer half-day programs in both canoes and kayaks.
+Professional instruction accelerates learning dramatically.

-- Demo before buying: Paddlesports shops often have demo days
+- Demo before buying: Paddlesports shops often host demo days where you can try multiple models.
+Spend real time in each craft type before deciding.

-- Start with quality used gear: Both boats hold value well if maintained
+- Start with quality used gear: Both boats hold value well if maintained.
+Used high-end boats often outperform new budget models.

-- Factor in accessories: Budget for paddles, PFDs, and safety gear
+- Factor in accessories: Budget for paddles, PFDs, and safety gear.
+These essential items add $200-400 regardless of boat choice.

 FAQ